MicrosoftDocs/visualstudio-docs/docs/deployment/securing-clickonce-applications.md

 >  Query-string arguments are the only way to pass arguments to a [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application at startup.
 You cannot pass arguments to a [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application from the command line.

 ## Deploying Obfuscated Assemblies
- Visual Studio includes the free [Dotfuscator Community Edition](../ide/dotfuscator/index.md), which you can use to protect your ClickOnce applications through code obfuscation and active protection measures.
+ Visual Studio includes the free [PreEmptive Protection - Dotfuscator Community Edition](../ide/dotfuscator/index.md), which you can use to protect your ClickOnce applications through code obfuscation and active protection measures.
 For details, please see [the ClickOnce section of the Dotfuscator Community Edition User Guide](https://www.preemptive.com/dotfuscator/ce/docs/help/5.27/advanced_clickonce.html).

 ## See Also
  [ClickOnce Security and Deployment](../deployment/clickonce-security-and-deployment.md)